GCU Tenor Choral Scholarships

 Expectations of the Choir

-• Annual Stipend of £1,000
+• Annual Stipend of £1,000 paid in three installments

 • Opportunities for step-out solos in main concerts (dependent on repertoire).